dpareasy/Assignment1/README.md

 ### Ontology ###

 The ontology used in this repository encodes the classes shown in the picture below, where each `LOCATION` can be a `ROOM`, if it has only one `DOOR`, and a `CORRIDOR`, if it has more doors.
 Each door is associated with a location through the object property `hasDoor`.
 In addition, each `LOCATION` has the data property `visitedAt`, which represents the more recent timestamp (in seconds) when the robot visited such a location (see figure below).
 The `ROBOT` class contains only one individual which has several properties like the `isIn` which represent the robot actual position and the `now` property which specify the last time the robot changed its location.
-If a location has not been visited for a specified amount of thime it become part of the `URGENT`class.
+If a location has not been visited for a specified amount of time it becomes part of the `URGENT`class.
-Visit (link di topological map) for more details.
+Visit https://github.com/buoncubi/topological_map for more details.

 ### Scenario ###